imanuelfebie/flask-mysql-e-commerce/README.md

 $ pip install --user pipenv
 ```

-If both of these are installed on you system you can simply clone the project `git clone https://github.com/imanuelfebie/flask-mysql-e-commerce.git`.
+Make sure that python 3.8 is set as your default python interpreter and that `pipenv` is added to your `$PATH`.
+If both of these are installed and are working correctly on you system you can simply clone the project `git clone https://github.com/imanuelfebie/flask-mysql-e-commerce.git`.
 Change into the project directory and run `pipenv install`.
 This will install all the python packages that are required for this to be able to run:

 - flask
 - flask-mysqldb

-Run the development server with `python run.py` and you can view the web app on  `localhost:5000`.
+In order to activate the virtual environment run `pipenv shell` inside the project directory.
+Run the development server with `python run.py`, if there are no errors displayed you can view the web app on `localhost:5000`